trufflesuite/trufflesuite.com/src/blog/truffle-v5-has-arrived.md

   (Make sure you have [Vyper](https://vyper.readthedocs.io/en/latest/installing-vyper.html) installed.)

-- **Solidity v0.5.0** - Truffle now uses solidity v0.5.0 by default.
+- **Solidity v0.5.0** - Truffle also now ships with solidity v0.5.0 by default.
-  Solidity v0.4.xx is still supported and can be used by specifying the version in your Truffle config.
+  Solidity v0.4.xx is still supported and can be used by specifying the version you wish to use in your Truffle config.

--  **Structured function parameters** - Truffle has been upgraded to use the latest Web3.js v1.0, it includes support for passing/returning ‘struct’s in Solidity functions.
-To use this you need to specify it at the top of your contracts using:
+-  **Structured function parameters** - Truffle has been upgraded to use Web3.js v1.0.
+This has allowed us to include support for passing/returning ‘struct’s in Solidity functions.
+To use this ability, you need to specify the following at the top of your contracts:

   ```
   $ pragma experimental ABIEncoderV2
   ```

-  This feature allows you to use complex function arguments and have the values returned in Solidity and interact with the resulting contracts via truffle-contract’s JS interface.
+  This feature allows you to use complex function arguments and have the values returned so that they can interact with other contracts via truffle-contract’s JS interface.

 - **Help system** - Now access Truffle’s built in help system by running:
   ```